 - a.
-Monument Display Feature with specific uses as permitted by the Redevelopment Entity in accordance with the standards of this Redevelopment Plan. - b.
+Emergency Medical Services facility as permitted by the Redevelopment Entity and in accordance with the standards of this Redevelopment Plan. - b.
+Monument Display Feature as permitted by the Redevelopment Entity and in accordance with the standards of this Redevelopment Plan.

+c.
 Those uses included in the underlying Industrial zoning district in accordance with the standards of Chapter 154.